Preventive Maintenance Fact Sheet

-A lack of and poor preventive maintenance programs has been a recurring root cause in CSB investigations.
-The CSB has identified in many of its investigations, instances wherein a robust preventive maintenance program would have identified compromised equipment which led to the incident.
-Given the number of incidents that the CSB has investigated that have resulted as a result of delayed maintenance, the CSB identified “Preventive Maintenance” as a Driver of Critical Chemical Safety Change.
+Non-existent or poor preventive maintenance programs has been a recurring root cause in CSB investigations.
+The CSB has identified in many of its investigations instances wherein a robust preventive maintenance program would have identified compromised equipment which led to the incident.
+Given the number of incidents that the CSB has investigated resulting from delayed maintenance or no maintenance, the CSB identified “Preventive Maintenance” as a Driver of Critical Chemical Safety Change.

-The CSB has found the following root causes have contributed to several of its previous investigations:
+More specifically, the CSB has found the following primary root causes in several of its previous investigations:

 CSB Safety Alert: Preventing High Temperature Hydrogen Attack (HTHA)

 As a result of the Tesoro Anacortes investigation, the CSB found:

 - The heat exchanger that failed was nearly forty years old.

 - The immediate cause was long-term, undetected High Temperature Hydrogen Attack (HTHA) in which localized microscopic cracks form which are difficult to identify.

 - An unreliable inspection strategy was used based upon design operating conditions rather than actual operating parameters.

 - Carbon steel in processes that operate above 400 degrees Fahrenheit and greater than 50 psia hydrogen partial pressure are susceptible to HTHA.

 - Unlike carbon steel, high-chromium steels are highly resistant to HTHA.